ENGLISH 1010 Syllabus

 Course Web Page: http://research.uvu.edu/mortensen/1010

-I'm Lee Ann Mortensen and I have an MFA in Creative Writing from the University of Utah.
+I'm Professor Lee Ann Mortensen and I have a BS in Psychology, and an MFA in Creative Writing from the University of Utah.
 Though I have written in a variety of genres, I primarily focus on neo- postmodern, sort of minimalist prose/fiction that focuses on marginalized voices in the West.
-Click here to read my sometimes upsetting, angry, funny, four-letter-word work (that means it isn't everything for everyone).
-I've been published in journals like Ploughshares, River Styx and Prism International.
+If you like, you can read my sometimes upsetting, angry, funny, four-letter-word work (that means it isn't everything for everyone).
+I've been published in journals like Ploughshares, River Styx and Prism International, and I've won awards from Poet's and Writers, Summer Literary Seminars, and The Utah Arts Council.

-You might think experienced writers have a magic gift, but what they really have is an awareness of some important writing concepts.
-For instance, experienced writers know that a writing project often begins with an interesting question or problem (often an impossible-to-solve dilemma), and a desire to think deeply about that problem's complexity.
-This is sometimes the hardest thing for new writers to learn.
-Experienced writers also know that complex dilemmas are usually more interesting to read about (especially for college audiences) than mere vitriol (if you don't know this word, practice being an experienced writer and look it up).
+Writers with more experience know that complex dilemmas are usually more complexly interesting to read about (especially for college audiences) than mere vitriol (if you don't know this word, practice being an experienced writer and look it up), but that ultimately its a challenge to get people to listen to your words.
 Experienced writers know readers want to be at least a little bit surprised as they read, which often means the writer also has to be open to surprise--as Robert Frost says, "No surprise for the writer, no surprise for the reader" (Preface to Collected Poems, 1939).
-Experienced writers know there are many rhetorical strategies (look up "rhetoric" or see your Bedford glossary) that can be used to appeal to (or enrage, or entertain, or explain, or persuade, or even "merely" inform) diverse audiences (to think about rhetorical strategies and audience, look at this Cosmo ad).
-Experienced writers also know there are many different processes that lead them into a "final" draft, including reading other authors to learn from their styles or their ideas (and reading multiple connotations between the lines helps), talking in groups to hear a wider range of opinions, freewriting to help see more complexly what they really think, researching to find out what knowledgeable (and not so knowledgeable) experts are saying, writing a detailed draft with exploration in mind, getting feedback on the writing to see how they can improve, and a lot of revision.
-In this general education writing class, you'll be doing all of these things, and you'll become a more critical thinker, and educated person, in the process.
+Experienced writers know there are many rhetorical strategies (look up "rhetoric") that can be used to appeal to (or enrage, or entertain, or explain, or persuade, or even "merely" inform) diverse audiences (to think about rhetorical strategies and audience, look at this Cosmo ad).
+Experienced writers also know there are many different processes that lead them into a "final" draft, including reading other authors to learn from their styles or their ideas (and reading multiple connotations between the lines helps), talking in groups to hear a wider range of opinions, freewriting to help see more complexly what they really think, blogging and tweeting, researching to find out what knowledgeable (and not so knowledgeable) experts are saying, writing a detailed draft with exploration in mind, getting feedback on the writing to see how an audience might react, and a lot of revision.

 Because you should know grammar by now (or know how to find out about it), we focus mostly on the other processes of writing.
 If you feel you are not grammatically ready for this course, please take English 095 or 098 for grammar basics.
-If you feel you are overly ready for this course, please go to the College Testing Center and take the English CLEP test, and there are many Internet sections of this course available as well at http://www.UVU.edu/disted/.
+If you feel you are overly ready for this course, please go to the College Testing Center where you may be able to take the English CLEP test; there are also some Internet hybrid sections of this course available as well.

-Once you have earned a passing grade for this course, you will then go on to take second semester College Writing II, English 2010 (humanities) or 2020 (sciences), which will be a deepen your ability to read and use sources in your writing.
+Once you have earned a passing grade for this course, you will then go on to take second semester College Writing II, English 2010 (humanities), which will be a deepen your ability to read and use sources in your writing.

 Texts and Other Required Expenses

-St. John, Warren.
-Outcasts United: An American Town, a Refugee Team, and One Woman's Quest to Make a Difference.
-Spiegel & Grau, New York: 2009.
-ISBN: 978-0385522045.
+Brown, Daniel James.
+The Boys in the Boat: Nine Americans and their Epic Quest for Gold at the 1936 Berlin Olympics.
+Penguin, New York: 2014.
+ISBN: 978-0143125471.
 This non-fiction book has been part of many Universities' Freshman Reading Programs (Also available on Amazon in print, Audible, and Kindle).

 A good dictionary, preferably one you